This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 The combination of these 3 anchors immediately qualify Sarah as someone who has a genuine interest in the podcast and isn’t just spamming every UX podcast she can find with the same generic pitch.

 Note: When I say “genuine interest” I mean it.
 If you can’t find a genuine reason to be interested in a potential partner, then move onto someone else.
-Don’t fake admiration or simply say you liked their most recent episode.
+Don’t fake admiration or simply say you liked their most recent episode to trick someone into becoming a partner brand.
 Take the time to study them and find something that actually resonates with you.

 There are 2 types of anchors you can use if you’re emailing a potential partner who has probably never heard of you: